Yan Gomes Preview, Player Props: Cubs vs. Diamondbacks

-Yan Gomes -- with a slugging percentage of .323 in his past 10 games (including zero homers) -- will be in action for the Chicago Cubs versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on September 9 at 2:20 PM ET.
+The Chicago Cubs, including Yan Gomes (.367 slugging percentage in past 10 games, including zero home run), battle starting pitcher Brandon Pfaadt and the Arizona Diamondbacks at Wrigley Field, Sunday at 2:20 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Diamondbacks.
+He had a one-hit showing in his last game (1-for-4) against the Diamondbacks.

 Yan Gomes Game Info & Props vs. the Diamondbacks